MicrosoftDocs/biztalk-docs/biztalk/esb-toolkit/transform-message-and-route-the-message-to-a-location-using-itinerary-routing.md

 ---
+description: "Learn more about: How to: Transform a Message and Route the Resulting Message to a File Location Using an Itinerary Routing Slip"
 title: "How to: Transform a Message and Route the Resulting Message to a File Location Using an Itinerary Routing Slip | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"